 • History of responsible behavior as a tenant

-Step 2: Create a Tenant Screening Application
+Step 2: Create a Pre-Screening Application

 Personal Details